comic/grand-challenge.org/app/docs/development.rst

 The Development Site
 ~~~~~~~~~~~~~~~~~~~~

-If you follow the installation instructions above you will be able to go to https://gc.localhost to see the development site,
+If you follow the installation instructions above you will be able to go to http://gc.localhost:8000 to see the development site.
-this is using a self-signed certificate so you will need to accept the security warning.

 The development site will apply all migrations and add a set of fixtures to help you with developing grand-challenge.org.
 These fixtures include Archives, Reader Studies, Challenges, Algorithms and Workstations.